About the Communication Lab

 Fellow training model

 Our peer coaches are practicing engineers and scientists, first and foremost.
 We train them rigorously to offer high-level conversations with their peers about scientific and professional communication.
 We focus as much on the Fellow experience as we do our clients’.

 All first-year Fellows receive a year-long training program (nine workshops of two hours each) to build their skills in coaching and technical communication.
 Our trainings employ an “80/20” balance of content: 80% of the content is shared (the theory), but 20% is customized for each department (field-specific examples and conventions).
 All Fellows are mentored by their managers and experienced Fellows, and are invited to attend professional development opportunities that we host for them throughout the year.

 History and growth

 The Communication Lab was first piloted in 2013 in the Department of Biological Engineering (BE) under the faculty leadership of Professor Eric Alm and Department Head Doug Lauffenburger.
-BE wanted to provide additional support for its students to learn communication skills, and hired Jaime Goldstein to begin experimenting with discipline-specific peer coaching.
+BE wanted to provide additional support for its students to learn communication skills, and hired Jaime Goldstein to launch a model centered on discipline-specific peer coaching.